-External tendons are often used in Precast Segmental Balanced Cantilever bridges as continuity or future tendons.
+External tendons may be used in Cast-in-Place Segmental Balanced Cantilever bridges as continuity or future tendons.
 Refer to Volume 3, "Design and Construction Inspection of Precast Segmental Span-by-Span Bridges" for requirements concerning:

 - Plastic Pipe for External Tendons.

 - Steel Pipes for External Tendons.

 - Diabolo Deviators for External Tendons.

 - Pipe Connections for External Tendons.